SchoolProject12345/OCardGame/ChaosCardGame/data/doc.md

  "time":3
 }
 ```
 Heal from a ratio of total damage dealt in sub-effects.
-This doesn't take DOT into account.
+This doesn't take end of turn damages (such as DOT) into account.
 ```js
 {
  "type":"drain",